 Self-employment is defined as a business reported on Schedule C or ownership interest of 20% or greater in an LLC, S Corp, or Corporation.
-Residential and commercial rental income are not considered self-employment.

 Applicants must have been self-employed for at least two years.
 Applicants self-employed 1-2 years can be eligible provided they were in the previous line of work for 2 years prior to commencing self-employment as well as a positive income trend.